MattMiles95/PP3_Ravens_Rest/README.md

 Once the game begins proper, signalled by the Player Character entering the Raven’s Rest, they have complete freedom to explore the hotel in whatever order (and in however much detail) they like.
 The game rewards exploration and attention to detail with items that the Player Character can use, such as weapons and first aid kits.
 As the player explores, they will add key items to their ‘inventory’ and knowledge to their ‘insight’, both of which will be used to unlock previously hidden areas of the game – and even different endings.
 All Player stats (including health points (HP), attack damage, equipped weapon, skills, inventory and insight), are visible in the Player Card, which can be opened at any time by entering the command: ‘pc’.

-Overall, Raven’s Rest is designed to be a fun and rewarding, interactive experience with a good incentive for multiple play throughs.
+Overall, Raven’s Rest is designed to be a fun and rewarding, interactive experience with a good incentive for multiple playthroughs.
 Whilst it requires a methodical approach to achieve the best ending, the game focuses more on investigative gameplay than outright difficulty.
 As such, the game is highly accessible for even the least experienced gamers.
 Due to the cosmic horror theme of the game, however, it is not appropriate for all ages (namely young children).

 [Play the Raven's Rest live project here.](https://ravens-rest-179aff4eb889.herokuapp.com/)